Create and register an AWS S3 Data Store (Beta)

 Prerequisites

-- You are an admin in AWS (for steps 1 and 2).
+- You are an admin in AWS (for step 1).

 This guide outlines how to setup a Data Store for storing troubleshooting and temporary data in your AWS cloud.